indicina-dev/indicina-spool-sdk/README.md

   ## Your code to handle the result, e.g., update UI, make API calls, etc.
 }

-# Set the onComplete callback using the PopupSDK.onComplete method
+# Set the onComplete callback using the IndicinaSpool.onComplete method
-PopupSDK.onComplete(handleCompletion);
+IndicinaSpool.onComplete(handleCompletion);
 ``````